phonegap/phonegap-docs/docs/0-index.html.md

 </p>

 <p style="color:#111111;font-size:1.1rem;line-height:1.7rem;">
-We didn't want to keep you waiting for all the good stuff, so we’ve published some key resources to get you going.
+We didn't want to keep you waiting for all the good stuff, so we've published some key resources to get you going.
 If you are new to PhoneGap, we recommend beginning by working through our <a href="/getting-started">Getting Started Guide</a>.
 We've also put together a helpful <a href="/tutorials">tutorial</a> on extending our